oracle-livelabs/database/dms/goldengate-hub/goldengate-hub.md

 1. Open CloudShell

-2. Connect to the GoldenGate Hub, replace __ogg\_public\_ip__ with the GoldenGate Hub public ip copied above and replace __sshkeyname__ with the SSH Key name used previously.
+2. Connect to the GoldenGate Hub, replace __ogg\_public\_ip__ with the GoldenGate Hub public ip copied above, and replace __sshkeyname__ with the SSH Key name used previously.
 Enter yes at the prompt.
-Please bear in mind that the instance creationg might still be wrapping up and hence the connection might be refused.
+Please bear in mind that the instance creation might still be wrapping up and hence the connection might be refused.
 If this is the case, please wait for a couple of minutes and try again

     ```
     <copy>